hpc/pavilion2/docs/advanced.rst

 The double curly brace sections that can contain variables are really fully capable *expressions*, and can contain math operations and function calls.
-The syntax is Python-like and all the normally operations work in the same way, but is not actually Python.
+The syntax is Python-like and most operations work identically.
 Functions are provided via plugins.

 .. code-block:: yaml